Francis Ferdinand de Capillas: Biography

-On 15 January 1648 De Capillas was sentenced to death on charges of disseminating false doctrines and inciting the people against the new Emperor.
-His death sentence, by decapitation, was carried out at Fogan the same day.
-He thus became the first martyr within the vast Chinese empire.
+On 15 January 1648, De Capillas was sentenced to death on charges of disseminating false doctrines and inciting the people against the new Emperor.
+His death sentence, by decapitation, was carried out later that day.
+He thus became the first martyr within the Chinese empire.

 Veneration

 De Capillas was beatified by Pope Pius X, 2 May 1909, along with 14 Chinese laypeople who had also died as martyrs.
 He was canonized as part of a group of 120 martyrs of China on 1 October 2000, by Pope John Paul II.
 Their collective memory is remembered on 9 July, while the feast day of Francis Fernández de Capillas is observed on 15 January.
 He is considered a protomartyr by the Holy See.